Bayesian evidence-driven diagnosis of instrumental systematics for sky-averaged 21-cm cosmology experiments: RESULTS

 We find in the high amplitude, low period region of the systematics that the Bayes factor $\log \mathcal{K}$ is preferring the no signal model $M_2$.
-This is due to the low signal-to-noise ratio between the sky-averaged 21-cm signal and the noise-like background of the high amplitude low period oscillations and the increasing radiometric noise in the lower frequency end.
-This Bayesian way of model selection is based on the principle of Occam's razor to penalise more complicated models with constrained parameters that are not necessarily needed, see a discussion in \cite{hergt_bayesian_2021}.
+This is due to the low signal-to-noise ratio between the sky-averaged 21-cm signal and the systematic structure which is also becoming increasingly similar to the radiometric background noise.
+Hence, Bayesian model selection can not justify the inclusion of a 21-cm signal model and Bayesian model selection penalises more complicated models with constrained parameters that are not necessarily needed, see a discussion in \cite{hergt_bayesian_2021}.

 However, this trend seems to break once we have oscillations with higher periods, where the Bayes factor reaches values of $\log \mathcal{K} > 4$.
 This indicates a strong preference for the 21-cm signal model $M_1$.
 For these cases the Bayes factor is always preferring the signal model, however, it is not clear if the actual sky-averaged 21-cm signal has been successful.
 This will be further investigated and discussed in Section \ref{sec:GoFtest}.